98% Pure Aloe Vera Gel - Certified Organic

 Aloe Vera and Horses with Stomach Ulcers

-Aloe Vera taken internally helps the protective action of gastric mucus against the irritating action of pepsin.
+Aloe Vera taken internally may help the protective action of gastric mucus against the irritating action of pepsin.
 Aloe Vera soothes because it comprises of many polysaccharides which are chemically very similar to the natural protective mucous membrane of the stomach.
-Aloe Vera inhibits excessive gastric secretion by the gastric mucosa.
+Aloe Vera may assist in inhibiting excessive gastric secretion by the gastric mucosa.
 This property is attributed to the anti-histamine action of Aloe Vera.
-Aloe Vera does not neutralize the acid, but goes back to the cause of overproduction of gastric acid.
-Aloe Vera can also overcome acidic levels in the stomach which are too low.
+Empirical evidence suggests that Aloe Vera does not neutralize the acid, but goes back to the cause of overproduction of gastric acid.
+Aloe Vera may also overcome acidic levels in the stomach which are too low.
 Aloe Vera is bacteriostatic (stops bacteria from reproducing) and therefore helps to prevent the growth of bacteria responsible for the stomach ulcers.
-In view of the persistent nature and tendency of re-occurrence of this bacteria and ultimately reoccurring ulcers, administering Aloe Vera daily can support and assist this common problem in horses.
+In view of the persistent nature and tendency of re-occurrence of this bacteria and ultimately reoccurring ulcers, administering Aloe Vera daily may support and assist this common problem in horses.

 Aloe Vera and Skin Issues